scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 Theano on the other hand works on a symbolic representation of the mathematical expressions, provided by the user through NumPy-like syntax.
-Having access to a computational graph, Theano can provide automatic differentiation of complex expressions, but more importantly, it can perform local graph trasnformations that corrects many unnecessary, slow or numerically unstable expression patterns.
+Having access to a computational graph, Theano can provide symbolic differentiation of complex expressions, but more importantly, it can perform local graph trasnformations that corrects many unnecessary, slow or numerically unstable expression patterns.
 Once optimized, the graph can be used to generate CPU as well as GPU